olaroos/deepnetnotes/basics.md

 $h$ - hidden-unit

 - **LSTM**: – Long Short Term Memory  [medium LSTM 1]
-Used to counteract the problems with vanishing-gradient in RNNs.
-Stronger than GRUs, can easily perform unbounded counting (don't know what that entails) [wiki LSTM] Both LSTM and GRU are different from Vanilla RNN which replaces the old hidden state with a new calculated one while LSTM/GRU adds the new hidden state on top of the old one.
+Stronger than GRUs, can easily perform unbounded counting (don't know what that entails) [wiki LSTM] Both LSTM and GRU are different from Vanilla RNN which replaces the old states with a new calculated one – while LSTM/GRU saves part of the old state and adds the new state on top of it.
+Both GRU and LSTM(not sure about this yet) can learn patterns that RNNs cannot learn.
+But neither can be trained using parallelisation.
 LSTM uses a cell-state that is updated without multiplication of Weights and hence can carry information far backwards without being affected by the vanishing gradient problem.
-**3 inputs and outputs 2 states:**  [medium LSTM 2]
+**3 inputs; outputs 2 states:**  [medium LSTM 2]
 $x$ – input
 $c$ – cell-state
 $h$ – hidden-state